The multicomponent meningococcal, 4CMenB, vaccine, Bexsero®, helps to protect children from an illness called group B invasive meningococcal disease.

 What else do I need to know?

-- To avoid germs, do not share water bottles or other drinks, food or eating utensils, toothbrushes or mouth guards, etc., and encourage your children to do the same.
+- To avoid germs, do not share water bottles or other drinks, food or eating utensils.

 When should I seek medical attention after immunization?